Plus-1000/Point-cloud-interpolation/README.md

 ## 3, About the calculation:
 * Nearest points and face normal
-* Rotete nearest pts and pt along the Z axis upward
+* Rotate nearest pts and pt along the Z axis upward
 * Interpolation calculation, get the distance from pt to grid
 * Back to original
 &nbsp;<br>